Kafka Streams vs. Apache Flink

 Learn more about high-level differences between Kafka Streams vs. Flink to make the right choice for your team.

-Kafka Streams API and Apache Flink both come from the open source world and offer native streaming processing.
-Learn more about strengths and limitations of each framework.
+While both Kafka Streams and Flink come from the open source world and offer native stream processing, each has unique strengths and limitations.

 What Is Kafka Streams?